-Good for you if you’re a woman looking to boost your fitness goals and want to start weight lifting!
+Do you want to know more about beginner weightlifting for women?
+Good for you if you’re a woman looking to boost your fitness goals and want to start weightlifting!
 This is an excellent choice for your mental and physical health.

-When you first begin weight lifting, it’s important to have realistic goals.
+When women first begin weightlifting, it’s essential to have realistic goals.
 While you may be eager to see results quickly, it’s important to remember that building muscle takes time.